karpanai/karpanai-web/data/blog/2006/05/02/this-will-do-just-fine.md

 ---
 And then one day realization struck someone else.

-This guy then proceeded to name himself Sa J Jan (I swear that’s his real name) and shot a movie with the usual Malayalam actors and actresses.
+This guy then proceeded to name himself Sa J Jan (I swear that's his real name) and shot a movie with the usual Malayalam actors and actresses.
 The same frustrated wife plot, boyfriend and psychiatrist and screw driver.
 Only difference was, when the crew showed up at the sound recording studio the next day, they were in for a surprise: their lines were all in English.
 Reading from transliterated Malayalam notes, they said things like:

 > “Please, oh please.
 Please let your finger linger on me.”